Homemade Thai Green Curry Stir-fried Prawns

 - 10 to 18 basil leaves, coarsely chopped Add to list

 - 1/4 cup coarsely chopped cilantro leaves Add to list

 - Fish sauce or soy sauce, to taste Add to list

-- Squeeze of fresh lime and lime wedges for garnish Add to list
+- Squeeze of fresh lime juice, plus lime wedges for garnish Add to list

-- Sprigs of cilantro for garnish Add to list
+- Sprigs of cilantro for garnish (optional) Add to list

-Heat 2 tablespoons of the oil in a wok or sauté pan over medium-high heat.
-Add the onions, beans and red bell pepper and stir-fry for 2 to 3 minutes, or until the onions are crisp-tender.
-Add the prawns and stir-fry for 2 minutes more or until the prawns turn lightly pink.
-Make a well in the center, add the remaining oil and stir in the curry paste.
-Cook for 1 minute or so to bloom the flavors of the curry.
-Stir in the coconut milk, spinach or leafy greens, basil and cilantro.
-Season generously with the fish sauce and lime juice, and gently heat through.
+Heat 2 tablespoons of oil in a wok or sauté pan over medium-high heat.
+Add onions, beans and red bell pepper and stir-fry for 2 to 3 minutes, or until onions are crisp-tender.
+Add prawns and stir-fry for 2 minutes more or until they turn lightly pink.
+Make a well in the center, add remaining oil and stir in the curry paste.
+Cook for 1 minute or so to bloom the flavors.
+Stir in coconut milk, spinach, basil and cilantro.
+Season generously with fish sauce and lime juice, and gently heat through.